rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 As mentioned in [type-identity-of-discrete-types], implementations on the generic type *itself* do *not* affect its type identity, as can be seen with `Alias4` above.

 The `TypeId` of these generics varies alongside their identity.
 Note that due to the transmutation permission defined in [layout-compatibility], consumer code is effectively allowed to change the `TypeId` of instances of generics between calls to generic implementations in most cases.
-Due to this, implementations of generics that manage types at runtime should usually rely on the [typeid-of-generic-type-parameters-opaque-types] or `(…,)`-tuple-types combining them instead.
+Due to this, implementations of generics that manage types at runtime should usually rely on the [typeid-of-generic-type-parameters-opaque-types] or `(…,)`-tuple-types combining them instead of on `TypeId::of::<Self>()`. (see also [behaviour-changewarning-typeid-of-implementation-aware-generic-discretised-using-generic-type-parameters])

-¹ With the current implementation, this would likely say `Generic<_>: From<Generic<_>>>`, which isn't helpful.
-With [explicit-binding], it could say `Generic<Type: Trait in mod2>: From<Generic<Type: Trait in mod1>>>`.

 (For a practical example, see [logical-consistency] [of-generic-collections].)

 ### Implementation-invariant generics
 [implementation-invariant-generics]: #implementation-invariant-generics

-The following generics that never rely in the consistency of implementation of their type parameters are implementation-invariant:
+The following generics that never rely on the consistency of trait implementations on their type parameters are implementation-invariant:

 - `&T`, `&mut T` (references),
 - `*const T`, `*mut T` (pointers),